 Just so I can be more prepared for the discussion session next week can you let me know.

-A) Do you want us to discuss how we approached analysing and deconstructing the case.
-(Like today’s class)
+- Do you want us to discuss how we approached analysing and deconstructing the case.
+(Like today's class) Or

 As noted elsewhere, every case is different.
 At times the class will focus on strategy process, at other times the focus will be on strategy content or strategy context.
 Sometimes we do all three.
 Then again, as the course outline notes, they are all interconnected.

 What I look for is people to demonstrate robust thinking based on sound frameworks/models.
 In other words: To do the work of strategy and to present that work in the typical context of strategy work in a manner that others working in the field of strategy will regard as being competently done.